hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-convert.md

 {% include tip.html content="`Rasterize` can also be run as a [terminal command](geo-raster.html#terminal) with [`gdal_rasterize`](https://gdal.org/programs/gdal_rasterize.html)." %}

-Now we can use the `rasterize` function to convert the above polygonized flow depth polygon shapefile (`h_poly_cls.shp`) back to a raster (that is a little bit useless in practice, but an illustrative exercise).
+We can use the `rasterize` function to convert the above polygonized flow depth polygon shapefile (`h_poly_cls.shp`) back to a raster (this is a kind of useless, but illustrative exercise).
 Pay attention to the data type, which is `gdal.GDT_Int32` and define the `field_name` correctly.

 ```python